News Anchor Diana Falzone Reveals How She Beat The Pain & Infertility Caused By Endometriosis

 Right now, she is five months pregnant and feeling great, after going through not just the hell of endometriosis but also after settling a lawsuit against her former employer, Fox News, for alleged gender discrimination.
 Ironically, after Falzone wrote a story for FoxNews.com about her struggle with endometriosis, she alleges that she was demoted and banned from appearing on air.
 Now, she is working on a book about endometriosis and infertility and wants other women to know that there is effective treatment for the condition and that with the right fertility treatment, they can become pregnant.

 “Women who suffered from this in the middle ages were called witches and hysterics because they were in agony,” she explains.
 “I’m not forgetting other women.
 It breaks my heart.
 I want more treatments and cures.”
-It’s National Endometriosis Awareness Month and for more information go to the Endometriosis Association, and for fertility help, go to Braverman IVF and Reproductive Immunology.
+It’s National Endometriosis Awareness Month and for more information go to the Endometriosis Foundation Of America, and for fertility help, go to Braverman IVF and Reproductive Immunology.